deniskyashif/blog/content/posts/on-recursive-functions.md

 \\[ Z := \lambda f.(\lambda x.f \space (\lambda v.((x \space x) \space v))) \space (\lambda x.f \space (\lambda v.((x \space x) \space v))) \\]

-If you want to play some more with this stuff I'd recommend implementing the **Z combinator** and writing down its reduction sequence.
+If you want to play some more with this stuff, I'd recommend implementing the **Z combinator** and writing down its reduction sequence.
 You can also try defining recursive functions with multiple arguments, for example, the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function).